Jump the navigation

 Budget Guidelines

-Stipends.
-Please provide an estimated schedule of faculty participation to justify your stipend request(s).
+The maximum stipend usually corresponds to substantive work taking place throughout the full semester or summer.
 Although the CTL committee recognizes the potential benefits of working collaboratively at a retreat, applicants should not seek the maximum stipend for working in this compressed timeframe, since it allows less time for reflection and extended learning.
-Remember to explicitly indicate whether staff participants should receive a stipend as agreed by their supervisor.
-Stipends are paid upon receipt of the final project report.

 Consultants.
 A consultant with expertise can be brought to campus, ideally to meet with a group of faculty to help with assignment design or some other pedagogical aspect of the project.
 Their travel expenses, plus a stipend of $500, can be requested.